Dr. Marcello Tonelli

 Dr. Tonelli’s research focuses on improving the care of people with chronic kidney disease and other noncommunicable diseases.
 He completed a volunteership at the World Health Organization in 2013-2014, focusing on treatment of noncommunicable diseases following natural disasters and civil conflict.
 During this time he also completed an MSc in Health Policy from Imperial College London.

-Dr. Tonelli was elected a fellow of the Canadian Academy of Health Sciences in 2012 and named a “Highly Cited” researcher in 2015, 2016 and 2017 by Thomson-Reuters, corresponding to a rank in the top 1% by citations of all researchers worldwide.
+Dr. Tonelli was elected a fellow of the Canadian Academy of Health Sciences in 2012 and has been named a “Highly Cited” researcher each year since 2015 by Thomson-Reuters Web of Science, corresponding to a rank in the top 0.1% by citations of all researchers worldwide.
 Since 2005, Dr. Tonelli has been the co-leader of a joint initiative with the Hospital Civil de Guadalajara, aimed at prevention of kidney failure in poor communities of Jalisco, Mexico.

 Dr. Tonelli lives in Calgary with his wife Shannon and two teenage children.